altocodenl/cell/readme.md

 - There is a single line per simple value.
 - The paths of complex values are to the left and they expand to the right, for example: `users 1 name`.

-If you don't like the repetition of the above representation, you can use empty spaces to represent what you omit:
+If you don't like the repetition of the above representation, you can use empty spaces to represent what you omit (**abridged text format**):

 ```
 users 1 name Odd